amiraHadimi/CSC5382-AI-Digital-Transformation-Project/Milestone 1/README.md

 ## Baseline Model Selection (Latest Reproducible Baseline)

-To satisfy the assignment requirement that the baseline must be fully reproducible—with both (i) a downloadable trained model binary and (ii) a retraining notebook—we select **Llama3SP** as the baseline model for automated story point estimation.
+To satisfy the assignment requirement that the baseline must be fully reproducible—with both (i) a downloadable trained model binary and (ii) a retraining notebookwe select **Llama3SP** as the baseline model for automated story point estimation.

 **Llama3SP** is, to the best of our knowledge, the **most recent (late-2025) state-of-the-art model** for story point estimation that strictly fulfills these constraints.
 It is built on the **Llama 3.x family** and fine-tuned using **parameter-efficient techniques (LoRA / PEFT)**, making it more modern than earlier GPT-2–based baselines such as GPT2SP.